autogluon/autogluon/docs/install-include.rst

-Select your preferences and run the install command.

 .. note::

-  Only Linux installation is supported for now (Mac OSX and Windows versions will be available soon).
   AutoGluon requires `Python <https://www.python.org/downloads/release/python-370/>`_ version 3.6 or 3.7.
+  Linux is the only operating system fully supported for now (complete Mac OSX and Windows versions will be available soon).

+Select your preferences below and run the corresponding install commands:

 .. role:: title
 .. role:: opt